jacobdensford/jacobdensford.com/empire-flame/journal.md

 *And then all is cloaked in darkness.*

 **Ellanday, the 1st day of Reaping, in the 371st year of the Alliance**

+The Four attended the Festival of Reaping, won and lost some games, and had their fortunes read.
+During the evening celebration, the main tent was attacked by Sinless assassins.
+After interrogating one, they learned that giants were marching down from the mountains, through the shattered hills, and towards the logging town of Wafeld.
+The Four set off with all haste.
+On the road, they battled some owlbears and met a sinister figure called only Sig.
+The man offered to initiate the Four into the Order of the Third moon, but they declined.
+Reaching Wafeld, they discovered that they were too late.
+The town had all but been destroyed by giants.
+Not a single soul left alive now a building left standing except for the local lords' keep.
+Inside, The Four found Adwin and Tane, who had locked themselves away when the attack started, refusing help to everyone else in the town.
+The Four forced the nobles to dig graves and burry the dead as penance, then set off to track the giants across the Shattered Hills.
+They found a giant's camp, but the giants were dead.
+They had been slain by sinless assassins.
+The Four found evidence that the Sinless had tricked the giants into attacking the town, and that the sinless were camped further to the west.
+Continuing on, the four came across a giant still living, the daughter of the two dead.
+They befriended the giant, whose name turned out to be Lilly, and used her to speed them towards the Sinless camp and defeat them soundly.
+In the camp, they learned that the entire Sinless Army was marching through the Whitecloak mountains, with plans to turn east and march on Mistcrown.
+Davos sent his spiritual owl Oren to warn the town ahead of The Four, and then they set out at all haste.
+But before they had gone far, the ground open up and swallowed them into the depths.

 ### Chapter 4: City of Giants